 W&A Engineering offers complete land surveying services in Georgia.
 Incorporating land surveying as an in-house discipline assures our clients that all the information gathered by our land surveyors from the site will be transferred and clarified to our engineers.
-In addition to using state of the art equipment, we employ well-trained land surveyor crews who are professional and courteous, and Mark Dunlap, RLS serves as our surveying department head with experience in all facets of surveying.
+In addition to using state-of-the-art equipment, we employ well-trained land surveyor crews who are professional and courteous, with experience in all facets of surveying.

 - ALTA/NSPS Title Survey